kuljotSB/ms-graph-with-copilot/README.md

 ## packages and SDK to download

-- run "pip install -U azure-identity"
+- run `pip install -U azure-identity`
-- run "pip install msgraph-sdk"
+- run `pip install msgraph-sdk`

 ## How to Run